 With MyMediTravel you can browse 2 facilities offering Penectomy procedures in Thailand.
-The cheapest price available is $157,500, it's well worth the trip from United States!
+The cheapest price available is $157,500 - what are you waiting for?

 Penectomy is a surgical procedure that involves removing all or part of the penis.
 It is mainly used as a treatment option for penile cancer.
 Penile cancer is a collection of malignant (cancerous) cells inside or on the tissue of the penis.
 This procedure is the most common and best-known method to treat penile cancer that has grown deep inside the penis.
 Removing all the cancer is the goal of the surgery.

 In some cases, penectomy may also be performed in male-to-female sex reassignment surgery, especially for trans women who are planning a vaginoplasty.
 Very rarely, the procedure might be recommended after severe penile trauma.